 Defer Your Bonus

-Depending on how much income you have earned over the year it may be in your best interest to ask your employer to defer your end of year bonus until January 2014.
+Depending on how much income you have earned over the year it may be in your best interest to ask your employer to defer your end of year bonus until January the following year.

 Not only will this allow you to revive your bank account after Christmas left it on life support, it will also allow you to defer your tax liability.